libris/lxlviewer/lxl-web/src/routes/(app)/[[lang=lang]]/help/en.md

 Here we will continuously provide information about newly added features and planned developments:

 ### 2024-05-29
-- Standard free text search.
+- Standard free text search
-- Filters to narrow down search results.
+- Filters to narrow down search results
-- Result list with pagination and sorting options.
+- Result list with pagination and sorting options
-- Pages for detailed information about materials, including which libraries hold them.
+- Pages for detailed information about materials, including which libraries hold them
-- Pages for persons and subject terms listing related materials.
+- Pages for persons and subject terms listing related materials
 - Boolean search logic in the search box.
-- Example: pippi SPRÅK:"lang" hasInstanceType itemHeldBy:"sigel S".
+Example: pippi SPRÅK:"lang" hasInstanceType itemHeldBy:"sigel S"

 ### Features to look forward to:
-- Improved layout and information content in the search result list.
+- Improved layout and information content in the search result list
-- Adjustments to the selection and presentation of information on detailed pages.
+- Adjustments to the selection and presentation of information on detailed pages
-- Basic search filtering that excludes upcoming titles (preliminary information) or electronically deposited resources, with the option to manually deactivate.
+- Basic search filtering that excludes upcoming titles (preliminary information) or electronically deposited resources, with the option to manually deactivate
-- Support in the interface for advanced search functionality.
+- Support in the interface for advanced search functionality
-- Enhanced connection to local library systems regarding loan status and links.
+- Enhanced connection to local library systems regarding loan status and links
-- Improved material categorization (types) such as book, e-book, poster, newspaper, and so on.
+- Improved material categorization (types) such as book, e-book, poster, newspaper, and so on
-- Improved relevance ranking of search results.
+- Improved relevance ranking of search results
-- Filtering for freely available material.
+- Filtering for freely available material
-- Libris interlibrary loan.
+- Libris interlibrary loan
-- Libris borrower requests.
+- Libris borrower requests
-- Lopac - Libris as a local library catalog.
+- Lopac - Libris as a local library catalog
-- Reference tools.
+- Reference tools
-- Ability to save searches and lists of materials.
+- Ability to save searches and lists of materials
-- Ability to export result lists.
+- Ability to export result lists
-- Ability to set favorite libraries, etc.
+- Ability to set favorite libraries, etc
-- In addition to planned developments, improvements to current functionality will be made, and possibly new features will be added based on feedback from you, our users.
+- In addition to planned developments, improvements to current functionality will be made, and possibly new features will be added based on feedback from you, our users

 ## Help and information